 A near relative may hand-deliver a voter's absentee ballot.
 A near relative is defined as a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, stepchild, or verifiable legal guardian.

 Special postage notice for mail-in absentee ballots

 Be sure to affix proper postage when you return your absentee balloting materials to the Randolph County Board of Elections.
 Please check with your postmaster to determine the proper postage amount.
 Some ballot return envelopes do not qualify for standard letter rates (11 ½” X 6 1/8” maximum).
-The postage on these envelopes costs at least $0.83.
-Again, check with the post office before mailing your absentee ballot.

 - Elections Office: